 This article is part of our Corner Report series.

-This article will go game by game for the divisional round slate looking at the top wide receivers from an offense and, based on the inside/outside and left/right splits of those receivers, identify the cornerbacks most likely to face them in man coverage.
+This article will go game by game for the Sunday main slate looking at the top wide receivers from an offense and, based on the inside/outside and left/right splits in the alignment data of those receivers, identify the cornerbacks most likely to face them in man coverage.

 Receivers are left with an Upgrade, Downgrade, or Even verdict based on their projected matchup.
 This shouldn't be read as 'good' or 'bad' but rather a measured tweak from the receiver's baseline projection.